How do I know that the training and development field is right for me?

 Career changers make up approximately 1/3 of the students who attend the Learning and Performance Technology program.
 The program is customized for people who are advancing or changing fields.
 You can build on previous experience or learn new skills sets with in-class or online training methods.

 The program gives students the opportunity to receive career services.
 Services include resume review, job search strategies and guidance, job interview preparation and more.
 In person or phone appointments may be scheduled online (via UMBCworks), in person (Math/Psychology 212), or by phone (410-455-2216).
-To schedule an appointment please visit https://careers.umbc.edu/aboutus/appointments/.
+Learn more about scheduling an appointment with the UMBC Career Center.

 Where can I search for LAPT related careers?